toutils/todbmanager/README.md

 ~~this database.
 If you say no, it will start a new one.~~

 This is disabled at the moment.
-To download the database for use with todbmanager, download from the releases area, extract into the directory you download todbmanager, and rename the file to: to.db
+To download the database for use with todbmanager, download from the releases area, extract into the directory you downloaded todbmanager, and rename the file to: to.db
 If you've already started todbmanager and it created an empty database, just delete it.